Top 12 Customer Retention Strategies To Avoid Churn & Improve Profits

 1. Create a smooth onboarding process

-You’ve heard of the phrase “first impressions are everything”.
+You’ve heard the phrase “First impressions are everything”.
 But have you taken it into consideration with your customer onboarding process?
 A solid onboarding process can ensure you and your customer are set for success, even for years to come – that’s why it should focus on removing as much friction for the customer as possible.
 Remember, customers will never forget their first experience with your brand, and if it was strikingly positive, they’ll stick around for the long term and maybe even tell their friends about you.

 2. Watch for signs of churn

 It’s simple, you want to maintain or even increase your customer retention rate, and the best way to do that is to prevent the customer from leaving.
 To do so, you need to be on the lookout for the warning signs of “customer churn.”
 Most of them may be particular to your business and their past buying habits, such as product usage, customer service inquiries, and purchase patterns.
-Regularly analyse these variables and then take the appropriate redeeming action to ensure customers don’t lose loyalty and leave.
+Regularly analyze these variables and then take the appropriate redeeming action to ensure customers don’t lose loyalty and leave.

 3. Create an effective customer retention program